Breakthrough/PySceneDetect/docs/features.md

 ### Features in Current Release

+ - exports list of scenes to .CSV file (both timecodes and frame numbers) (`-o scenelist.csv`)
+ - exports timecodes in mkvmerge format: HH:MM:SS.nnnnn, comma-separated
+ - statistics/analysis mode to export frame-by-frame video metrics (`-s statsfile.csv`)
  - output-suppression (quiet) mode for better automation with external scripts/programs
- - detects fade-in and fade-out based on user-defined threshold
- - exports list of scenes to .CSV file (both timecodes and frame numbers) (`-o`)
- - exports timecodes in mkvmerge format: HH:MM:SS.nnnnn, comma-separated
- - user-selectable frame skipping for improved performance
+ - user-selectable subsampling for improved performance (`-df`)
- - user-selectable subsampling for improved performance
+ - user-selectable frame skipping for improved performance (`-fs`)
- - save an image of the first and last frame of each detected scene
+ - save an image of the first and last frame of each detected scene (`-si`)
  - ability to specify starting/ending times (`-st`/`-et`), and/or set duration for processing (`-dt`)

 ### List of Scene Detection Methods

- - threshold scene detection analyzes video for changes in average frame intensity/brightness
+ - **threshold scene detection** (`-d threshold`): analyzes video for changes in average frame intensity/brightness
- - content-aware scene detection based on changes between frames in the HSV color space
+ - **content-aware scene detection** (`-d content`): based on changes between frames in the HSV color space

 For a detailed explanation of how a particular scene detection method/algorithm works, see the [Scene Detection Method Details Section](reference/detection-methods.md) in the Documentation & Reference.